|Nutrition Facts (per serving)|

 - Serve them as part of a grilled vegetable platter.
 Peppers are an excellent match with eggplant, zucchini, and tomatoes.

 - Chop them up to add to summer salads—they are particularly good as part of a composed salad of various cooked and raw vegetables or when added to pasta salads or grain-based salads (some chopped grilled peppers are lovely added to tabouli, for example).

 - Use them instead of roasted peppers to make red pepper sauce or a dip, such as hummus.

 - Remove the skins, finely chop them, and add to scrambled eggs or tuck into an omelet.

-- Simply add them to sandwiches of all sorts—always removing the skin first, obviously—they make a particularly hefty addition to all-vegetable salads and are very tasty when paired with hummus in a pita bread.
+- Simply add them to sandwiches of all sorts—they make a flavorful addition to all-vegetable sandwiches and are very tasty when paired with hummus in pita bread.